 - 3. Select a META tag from the drop-down list.
-You can select: - Abstract to provide a brief summary or abstract of your Web page. - Author to declare the author of the Web page. - Date to declare the date your Web page was created. - Description to provide a general description of the contents of your Web page. - Generator to declare the tool used to build your Web page. - Keywords to list a series of keywords representing the content of your site. - Language to declare the language used on your Web page. - Organization to declare an organization associated with your Web page. - Public to declare if the Web page is available for public viewing. - Rating to declare the content level of your Web page to screen out inappropriate viewers. - Refresh to declare the number of seconds before your Web page is refreshed. - Revisit-After to declare the number of days a search engine should revisit your Web page. - Robots to declare to search engines what content on your Web page to index and spider. - 4.
-Click on the text field and enter your content.
+You can select: - Abstract to provide a brief summary or abstract of your Web page. - Author to declare the author of the Web page. - Contact Address to provide contact information for inquiries related to your Web page, including the name and e-mail address of the Webmaster or company. - Copyright to declare copyright information for your Web page. - Date to declare the date your Web page was created. - Description to provide a general description of the contents of your Web page. - Distribution to declare the level of distribution for your Web page and how it should be classified in context to the World Wide Web.
+Levels of distribution include local, global, and internal use. - Expires to declare a date and time after which the Web page information should be considered expired. - Generator to declare the tool used to build your Web page. - Keywords to list a series of keywords representing the content of your site. - Language to declare the language used on your Web page. - Organization to declare an organization associated with your Web page. - Public to declare if the Web page is available for public viewing.

-- 5. To apply the same META tag to some or all of your Web pages: - Enter a META tag to the Home page, then select "Apply META tags to all pages" on the META tag tab.
+- Rating to declare the content level of your Web page to screen out inappropriate viewers. - Refresh to declare the number of seconds before your Web page is refreshed. - Revisit-After to declare the number of days a search engine should revisit your Web page. - Robots to declare to search engines what content on your Web page to index and spider. - 4.
+Click on the text field and enter your content. - 5.
+To apply the same META tag to some or all of your Web pages: - Enter a META tag to the Home page, then select "Apply META tags to all pages" on the META tag tab.
 The META tag will appear on all page. - Enter a META tag to a page other than the Home page, then select "Inherit META tags from parent" from the META tag tab.
 The META tag will appear on all child pages of the parent page.